 As Jose states in the video, the USDA NRCS’s main objective is “to help people help the land.”
-The conservation agency offers both financial and technical assistance, doing everything they can to protect the five natural resources of soil, water, air, plants and animals.
+The conservation agency offers both financial and technical assistance, doing everything they can to protect their five defined natural resources of soil, water, air, plants and animals.

 Two main categories of voluntary programs offered by the USDA NRCS are: